 It’s April’s Fools Day!
 If you've been tempted to follow MBA essay examples, please don't!

-We’re an MBA Admissions Consulting firm, but different.
+Here at Career Protocol, we’re MBA Admissions Coaches, but different.
 And we’re here to save you from looking like a darn fool on your business school application essay.

 There are a lot of folks out there peddling what they think are the “best sample MBA essays” or “MBA essay examples” that will get you in based on application trends.
 But our advice at Career Protocol is not to model your admission essays on a template, and definitely not someone else’s essay!

 Everyone’s story is different.
 Each story unfolds in its own unique way.
 Don’t worry about doing it right.
 Your most compelling essay is authentic.
 BE YOURSELF!

 And definitely, DO NOT USE THESE TEMPLATES.